Campus Visit Events

-Accpeted high school seniors are invited to experience the Mount first-hand during this Sunday to Monday program.
+High school seniors are invited to experience the Mount firsthand during this Sunday to Monday program.
 Visiting students will be hosted by current Mount freshmen and will have the opportunity to attend first-year classes in our Veritas program during the day on Monday.
-Host and student match-ups are made based on gender and availability of hosts.
-On Monday, parents will attend presentations from different departments on campus including admissions, financial aid, social justice, academics, career center, public safety, residence life, center for student diversity, and campus ministry.
+Host and student match ups are made based on gender and availability of hosts.
+On Monday, parents will attend presentations from different departments on campus including admissions, financial aid, academics, career center, public safety, residence life, center for student diversity, and campus ministry.
 An optional student-led campus tour will be offered at the conclusion of the program.

 ► Sunday Visits